 Young people are addicted to their cell phones.
-It is their social connection with their friends and also significant source of entertainment.
+It is their social connection with their friends and also a significant source of entertainment.
 Did you know that almost 3/4 of all camps do not allow personal electronic devices at any time?
 There is plenty to do at camp and banning cell phones allows the camper to connect with the people and activities while away from home.

 - Parent communication is allowed

-Some may believe that camps isolate their children but did you know that over 8 out of 10 camps allow hand written letters or postcards to be sent or received by the camper?
+Some may believe that camps isolate their children but did you know that over 8 out of 10 camps allow handwritten letters or postcards to be sent or received by the camper?

 - Special Needs

 Camps are quickly learning there is a population of campers with special needs.
-These may include medical conditions, military deployed families and even emotionally impaired children who are all seeking a camp experience.
-Currently just under 15% of camps serve special populations.
+These may include medical conditions, military deployed families, and even emotionally impaired children who are all seeking a camp experience.
+Currently, just under 15% of camps serve special populations.

 - Healthy Habits